 Quebec Wine certification

-At first glance, the new PGI appellation seal might easily be confused with that of certified Quebec wines (used for white, red, rosé, bubbly and sparkling wines, as well as passerillé, late-harvest and selective-harvest wines).
+At first glance, the PGI appellation seal might easily be confused with that of certified Quebec wines (used for white, red, rosé, bubbly and sparkling wines, as well as passerillé, late-harvest and selective-harvest wines).
 Fear not, it’s no mistake: This new certification — conforming to ISO standards — is actually something of an extension of a process that started roughly ten years ago with that very same Quebec Wine certification.

 Back to the future ?

 In 2008, while he headed the Association des vignerons du Québec (now known as the Conseil des vins du Québec), Charles-Henri de Coussergues was the primary instigator of the certification process.
 “At the time, the industry was a bit of a free-for-all.
 There were no norms, and our wines were stigmatized,” recalls the co-owner of Dunham’s Vignoble de l’Orpailleur.
 “We wanted to highlight our winemaking abilities and provide Quebec wines with deserved prestige.”

 With the help of dedicated supporters a year later, the winemaker created a private certification program for Quebec wines.
 “The association invested in a technical specification book, with independent audits guaranteed by Ecocert Canada.
 For nine seasons, we adapted as needed, and perfected our methods,” states Yvan Quirion, owner of Domaine St-Jacques (Saint-Jacques-le-Mineur).